 Current active committees are listed below.
 Contact the CJC to be added to committee meeting invitations and notices.

 Past and future meeting materials can be found here.

 Community Engagement Committee

 The mission of the Community Engagement Committee is to help facilitate effective communication between the Council and the community at large.
-This committee is responsible for seeking public input and identifying ideas and concerns that the community has with the criminal justice system.
-This committee is also responsible for educating the public about initiatives, programs and services supported by the Council.
-By engaging the community, this committee plays an essential role in furthering the mission of the Justice Council, which is to work collaboratively to ensure a fair, efficient, and effective justice system that enhances public safety and quality of life in our community.
+This committee is responsible for seeking public input and identifying ideas and concerns that the community has with the criminal legal system.
+This committee is also responsible for educating the public about initiatives, programs, and services supported by the Council.

-Jail and Huber committee members are focused on establishing sustainable diversion, alternative and inmate programs as well as developing and implementing a quantifiable reduction in incarceration levels consistent with public safety goals.
+Jail & Huber Utilization Committee is focused on establishing sustainable diversion, alternative, and in-custody programming as well as developing and implementing a quantifiable reduction in incarceration levels consistent with public safety goals.

 Chair: Tom Reed